falkmielke/eigentoolbox/README.md

 The problem with `Roxy` is that she tries to be many things at once.
 *Roxy*, which is supposed to be a documentation tool, defines imports and exports in the scope of the package (i.e. it imports, from a comment-like line, without the explicit call to `library()`).
 WTF?!
-Then, downstream, there is exactly *one* way of filing these import tags to the package correctly, and it is not obvious: I have to read some kind of book by a guru.
+Then, downstream, there is exactly *one* way of filing these import tags to the package correctly, and it is not obvious, nor intuitive: I surely have to read some bookdown book by some R guru to understand it.
-I understand, this is supposed to be good, so that documentation does not get outdated.
+I understand, this functionality is supposed to be good, so that documentation does not get outdated.
 Yes, consistency *is* necessary: we need consistency of the `roxygen2` tags and a list in the `DESCRIPTION`.
-But that check should be between a proper, explicit `import` on the one hand, and pachage `requirements.txt` on the other.
+But that check should be between a proper, explicit `import` on the one hand, and package `requirements.txt` on the other.
 In my opinion, this is not a task for the documentation parser.

-Don't ask me.
+I think it would be good to have (i) a documentation parser, (ii) central imports for a package, and (iii) a consistency checker.
-I like (both) the basic ideas of that package.
+In principle, I like (both) the basic ideas of that package.
 Yet the implementation details are causing frustrating.

+Just like the recently implemented, frustrating "native pipe" `|>` (See?
+Base R changes *sometimes...*).
+Nice that it is there, ["deliberately simple"](https://www.tidyverse.org/blog/2023/04/base-vs-magrittr-pipe), but it is still much less comprehensive than the [`magrittr` pipe `%>%`](https://magrittr.tidyverse.org) (e.g. changing argument position, lazy execution).
+So I find myself still using `%>%`.
+Can't say they did not have a chance to make it right!

 It is not always in the details.